wahanucsd/docsearch/Lab Report Week 5.md

 command-line option 2.3
 Command: find /tmp -name core -type f -print0 | xargs -0 /bin/rm -f
 ![Image](https://github.com/wahanucsd/docsearch/blob/main/Screen%20Shot%202022-10-31%20at%202.40.29%20AM.png)
-Explanation: This command will find the file named "chapter-1.txt" in the directory and delete the file.
+Explanation: This command will find the file named "core" in the directory and delete the file.
 This command is useful because when there are too many files, it is very hard to find the file we want in the directory and